nick-barr/SpheresOfInfluence/Progress.md

 - Updated the canvas so that it dynamically changes when refreshing with the screen size

 (Monday 12/06/21)
 - Separated out modules into Sphere and Simulation.
 Updated to ES6 syntax for import / export
-- Added canvas to Sphere to fix radius and
+- Added canvas to Sphere to fix radius issue.
+- Spheres will no longer spawn on top of each other.
+- Collision detection added ensuring individual spheres will not bump into each other.

+(Tuesday 12/07/21)

+Use a counter based on the frames (60FPS) and then update what you want to change based on that